smartcontractkit/chainlink-testing-framework/tools/README.md

 ## `external_adapter.go`

 A simple external adapter implementation for local chainlink nodes to interact with.

-## `prototype`

-Compiled binary of Lorenz's [OCR prototype](https://github.com/smartcontractkit/offchain-reporting/tree/master/lib/prototype) that we use for the trickier bits of configuring OCR smart contracts.
-I hope to make this an API / library call later on.
+Used for local testing.

 ## `tools.go`